 - Apply a cool compress to your rash.
 This will help soothe your skin.

 - Avoid skin irritants.
-Avoid skin irritants, such as makeup, hair products, soaps, and cleansers.
+Do not use skin irritants, such as makeup, hair products, soaps, and cleansers.
 Use products that do not contain fragrances or dye.

 Follow up with your doctor or dermatologist as directed: